System Updates Archive

 Dear Milgram Users,

-We write to remind you that scheduled maintenance will be performed on the Milgram cluster starting on Tuesday, February 6, 2024, at 8:00 am.
-Maintenance is expected to be completed by the end of day, Thursday, February 8, 2024.
+Scheduled maintenance will be performed on the Milgram cluster starting on Tuesday, August 20, 2024, at 8:00 am.
+Maintenance is expected to be completed by the end of day, Thursday, August 22, 2024.

 During the maintenance, logins to the cluster will be disabled.
 We ask that you save your work, close interactive applications, and logoff the system prior to the start of the maintenance.
 An email notification will be sent when the maintenance has been completed, and the cluster is available.